geoscience-community-codes/MOLASSES/README.md

 		make
 		make install

-'make' compiles the code; 'make install' copies the code to a 'bin' (program) directory specified in the top-level makefile.
+'make' compiles the code; 'make install' copies the code to a 'bin' directory specified in the top-level makefile.

 #### PROGRAM EXECUTION

 To run molasses type:

-	$PATH_TO_MOLASSES/$molasses $config_file
+	$molasses $config_file

-where $PATH_TO_MOLASSES indicates where the executable code is located, $molasses indicates the exact name of the compiled code, and $config_file indicates the name of the configuration file.
+where $molasses indicates the exact name of the compiled code, and $config_file indicates the name of the configuration file.
 It is most convenient if the configuration file resides in your working directory.